cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/TD3.md

 ### Question 5

+* **Panel A**

-Panel A displays a tendency of specific cancers asoociated with transfer of mtDNA into the nuclear genome.
+Displays a tendency of specific cancers asoociated with transfer of mtDNA into the nuclear genome.

 Samples are arranged in 'subtypes', say it that way, subtypes of cancer samples; the x axis represents the tissue type on which the samples align ("incidentally", tissue type happens to align with cancer sample type).